rokmohar/alexa-assistant/upgrade.md

 You must already have the previous version of skill installed.
 If you do not then please follow the fresh installation instructions here:-
 [Installation Instructions](fresh_install.md)

 Note - this manual upgrade is required so that the skill code is deployed via AWS CloudFormation.
-This will alow future upgrades to be automated.
+This will alow future upgrades to deployed vai a CloudFormation update

 ## Delete the existing Google Assistant  Lambda Function